-This presentation will educate you about the threat that social engineering poses to your working from home situation and the types of fraud that you can expect from this type of attack.
+This presentation will educate you about the threat that social engineering poses when working from home.
 Veteran social engineer, Max Greene, shares some tips on how to mitigate risk and protect both public and personal networks and information while you are working from home.

 There is no single, straight path that will get you to the point where you can say, “We did it!
 We’re 100% cyber-secure.”

 A more realistic destination is cyber resiliency – the ability to prepare for and adapt to changing conditions, so you can withstand and recover rapidly from disruptions.
 Achieving cyber resilience depends on what we like to call the cybersecurity lifecycle – an ongoing cycle of interconnected elements that compliment and reinforce one another.